Diurnal motion: Apparent speed

 Star trail and time-lapse photography capture diurnal motion blur.
 The apparent motion of stars near the celestial pole seems slower than that of stars closer to the celestial equator.
 Conversely, following the diurnal motion with the camera to eliminate its arcing effect on a long exposure, can best be done with an equatorial mount, which requires adjusting the right ascension only; a telescope may have a sidereal motor drive to do that automatically.

+Variations according to latitude and time of year

+The diurnal motion is different in places of different latitudes and within each latitude according to the time of year, as can be seen in the following images.

+The variations according to latitude at a given time can be seen in the first three images.